text here. Few sentances.PROS

 A comfortable choice.
 Ikea's latex mattress line earns an overall satisfaction rating of 79 percent (for everyday adult use) and 91 percent (for limited adult or everyday child use) on SleepLikeTheDead.com, based on its analysis of user feedback.
 According to this website, owners find them comfortable, virtually silent and reasonably easy to move on, which can make them good choices for lovemaking.
 Nevertheless, some owners find that latex models trap body heat, which can make the mattress uncomfortably warm; and some find Ikea mattresses too thin and firm overall.
 In general, the more expensive models in this line tend to perform better in professional testing.

 Very reasonably priced.
 Ikea's latex mattresses are, simply put, a great bargain, according to reviews.
 Queen-size latex models cost an estimated $1,000 or less -- while competing products can run several thousand dollars.
 According to SleepLikeTheDead.com, the main reason for this difference is that "less expensive dunlop-processed latex and synthetic latex are often used as opposed to more expensive talalay-processed and natural latex."
 Site editors say the cheaper latex tends to be firmer and doesn't conform to the body as much.
 Ikea backs its latex mattresses with a generous 25-year warranty, although it covers defects in the latex core, and doesn't provide specific coverage for sagging.

 Regular flipping can lengthen life span.
 SleepLikeTheDead.com doesn't estimate the average lifetime of an Ikea latex mattress, presumably because there aren't enough reviews to calculate it.
 However, editors note that over time, these mattresses may compress or form body impressions, reducing support and comfort.
 About 15 percent of Ikea latex owners report this problem, according to this website.
-On the plus side, Ikea's latex mattresses are reversible, so rotating and flipping them regularly may prolong their life.
-Ikea recommends turning the mattress every three months, and notes that "even the best mattresses become less comfortable with age."
-The company recommends replacing mattresses every eight to 10 years.
+On the plus side, Ikea's latex mattresses are reversible, so rotating and flipping them regularly could prolong their life.
+Ikea recommends turning the mattress every three months."
+Ikea mattresses are also easier to maintain than most: the covers are removable and machine washable.

-Review: Ikea Mattress Reviews, Ratings and Comparisons, Editors of SleepLikeTheDead.com, May 10, 2015
+Ikea Mattress Reviews, Ratings and Comparisons, Editors of SleepLikeTheDead.com, July 20, 2016